PEI Symphony Presents World-Premiere of Cantata for Canada 150

-What makes the Cantata for Canada 150 unique is that the choral lines (libretto) of the cantata have been written by four island youths who were the winners of an island-wide poetry contest that was held several months back in cooperation with the PEI Department of Education, Early Learning and Culture.
-The four winning poems were selected from a field of several dozen entries; they were judged based on their lyrical artistic merit, thematic relevance, and potential to individually contribute to the cantata’s unified whole.
+Funding from the Government of Canada has enabled us to commission this new symphonic work, scored for chorus and orchestra.
+What makes the Cantata for Canada 150 unique is that the choral lines (libretto) have been written by four Island youths who were the winners of an Island-wide poetry contest, launched in cooperation with the PEI Department of Early Learning and Culture.
+The four winning poems were judged based on their lyrical artistic merit, thematic relevance, and potential to individually contribute to the cantata’s unified whole.

 The winning student poets are: Madelyn Iwankow (East Wiltshire Intermediate) for her poem “As I Walk”, Chloe Dockendorff (homeschooled) for her poem “Haven on the Waves”, Madison Lockman (Colonel Gray High School) for her poem “Song of a Tree”, and Nicolas Dickieson (Immanuel Christian School) for his poem “My Canada”.
-The student winners will each receive a cash prize, tickets to the event in which the Cantata will be performed, as well as a special musical performance by select members of the PEISO at their respective schools in September and October, once the school year begins.
+The student winners will each receive a cash prize, tickets to the event in which the Cantata will be performed, as well as a musical performance by The Atlantic String Machine, all whom are members of the PEISO, at their respective schools in Novemver.

-Each of four composers who reside in the Atlantic region are writing one movement of the four-movement work.
-They include Richard Covey, Leo Marchildon, Andrew Staniland and Kevin Morse.
-Each individual composer is working with one of the student poets who in turn is being mentored by a professional poet.
-Collectively the composer, the student and the professional poet are working collaboratively as a creative team.
+Composers Richard Covey, Leo Marchildon, Andrew Staniland and Kevin Morse, who all reside in the Atlantic region, have each written a movement of the four-movement cantata.
+Each composer has worked with one of the student poets, who were in turn mentored by a local professional poet.
+Collectively the composer, student and poet collaborated as a creative team to complete their movement.

-The Cantata they are helping to create focuses on several overarching Canada 150 themes: inclusion and diversity, environmental conservation, reconciliation between Indigenous and non-Indigenous peoples, and youth in Canada’s future.
-The creators of the new work envision that listeners to the finished Cantata will gain a better understanding of Canada’s past and give some thought to the endless possibilities of our nation’s future.
+The cantata focuses on several overarching Canada 150 themes: inclusion and diversity, environmental conservation, reconciliation between Indigenous and non-Indigenous peoples, and youth in Canada’s future.
+The creators of the work envision that listeners will gain a better understanding of Canada’s past and give some thought to the endless possibilities of our nation’s future.